-Through its wholly-owned subsidiary, AuriCula Mines Pty Ltd, IBML has a 10% interest in two exploration licences covering historic copper mines in the Cobar district of NSW.
-The other 90% interest is held by Cobar Management Pty Limited (CMPL), a subsidiary of Glencore Australia.
-Exploration activities are managed by CMPL.
-The impacts of the Covid-19 pandemic resulted in a significant reduction in exploration activities.
+Through its wholly-owned subsidiary, AuriCula Mines Pty Ltd, IBML has a 10% interest in two exploration licences (ELs) covering historic copper mines in the Cobar district of NSW.
+The other 90% interest is held by Cobar Management Pty Limited (CMPL).